Electronic structure of Ruddlesden-Popper nickelates: strain to mimic the effects pressure: summary and discussion

 \section{summary and discussion}

-We have shown that strain is a viable way to decouple the structure and electronic-structure effects arising in La$_{n+1}$Ni$_n$O$_{3n+1}$ ($n= 2-5$) RP nickelates under pressure.
-While tensile strain shortens the out-of-plane Ni-Ni distance, the Ni-O-Ni bond angle across the apical oxygen further deviates from 180$^{\circ}$ with respect to the ambient pressure cases.
-In contrast, compressive strain gives rise to larger out-of-plane Ni-Ni bond lengths and a Ni-O-Ni bond angle that approaches 180$^{\circ}$.
-In spite of the persistence of octahedral tilts, tensile strain can mimic the effects of pressure in the electronic structure of the bilayer (La$_3$Ni$_2$O$_7$) and trilayer (La$_4$Ni$_3$O$_{10}$) RP nickelates, where superconducting signatures have been reported in bulk pressurized samples.
-In particular, tensile strain gives rise to $\gamma$-$d_{z^2}$ corner pockets in the Fermi surface, whose presence has been associated with the emergence of $s^{\pm}$-wave pairing.
-The appearance of these pockets under tensile strain can be extended to the higher-order RP nickelates $n=4-5$ (La$_5$Ni$_4$O$_{13}$ and La$_6$Ni$_5$O$_{16}$).
-In contrast, under compressive strain, the electronic structure is more cuprate-like with the $\gamma$ pockets being absent.
-The decoupling that strain seems to provide between the structural and electronic structure characteristics arising under pressure in RP nickelates makes it an interesting playground to pursue superconductivity in thin films at ambient pressure as well as to investigate the competition between different pairing symmetries.
+By means of first-principles calculations, we have shown that strain is a viable way to decouple the structure and electronic-structure effects arising in La$_{n+1}$Ni$_n$O$_{3n+1}$ ($n= 2-5$) RP nickelates under pressure.
+Compressive strain increases the out-of-plane Ni-Ni distance as well as the apical Ni-O-Ni angle bringing it closer to 180$^\circ$.
+In terms of the electronic structure, it shifts the $d_{z^2}$ flat bands away from the Fermi level giving rise to a more cuprate-like electronic structure.
+Such a shift of the $d_{z^2}$ flat bands under compressive strain may favor $d$-wave superconductivity.
+In contrast, tensile strain shortens the out-of-plane Ni-Ni distance and it decreases the apical Ni-O-Ni bond that further deviates from 180$^{\circ}$ with respect to the ambient pressure cases.
+In spite of the persistence of octahedral tilts, tensile strain recovers the flat $d_{z^2}$ bands crossing the Fermi level that have been associated with the emergence of $s^{\pm}$-wave pairing in the bilayer (La$_3$Ni$_2$O$_7$) and trilayer (La$_4$Ni$_3$O$_{10}$) RP nickelates.
+In this manner (biaxial) strain should be an interesting playground to pursue superconductivity in thin films of RP nickelates at ambient pressure as well as to investigate the competition between different pairing symmetries.
+Ultimately, it should also enable to pinpoint the structural and electronic structure characteristics necessary for superconductivity to emerge in this family of materials.

 \textit{Note added}.
 During the completion of this work, a preprint \cite{geisler2024} appeared reporting the structure and electronic structure of strained La$_3$Ni$_2$O$_7$ on LaAlO$_3$ and SrTiO$_3$.
-On SrTiO$_3$ (that provides $\sim$ 1\% tensile strain) the octahedral tilts are retained and the electronic structure also resembles that obtained under pressure.
+On SrTiO$_3$ (that provides $\sim$ 1\% tensile strain) the octahedral tilts are retained and the electronic structure resembles that obtained under pressure.